Gustash/DbdPerkTool/docs/help.md

 ## How can I install the default icons again?
 I don't want custom icons anymore!
 You can either click on Install Default Icons in the Toolbox and install that pack, or delete the DBD UI/Icons directory.

-## Is this safe?
-Over 20 THOUSAND people use this tool (which is insane) and nobody has ever been banned for using custom icons.
-EAC simply does not care about the icons files.
-With that being said, there is always a small risk that they will decide to care in the future.
-In that case, you'll likely be warned.

-It's also worth noting that on occasion when there's a DBD Update, EAC will give you a warning about your game files.
-This isn't related to the toolbox, it's been happening for years!